chriskormaris/NaiveBayesClassifierInPython/README.md

 ![Laplace Smoothing vector](http://latex.codecogs.com/gif.latex?probOfFeatureVectorBelongingToSpam%20%3D%20\frac{P(C%3D1)}{P(featureVector)}%20\cdot%20\prod_i%20\frac{spamDocumentFrequencyOfToken[i]%20&plus;%201}%20{numberOfSpamDocuments%20&plus;%20|V|})

 We do the same for the ham class.
-We can omit the term *P(featureVector)* since it's the same for both the 2 classes.
-The bigger probability of the two defines the category that the given document and its feature vector is more likely to belong to.
-We can also avoid multiplying probabilities by using the numerically stable logsumexp trick.
+We can omit the term *P(featureVector)* since it's the same for both 2 classes.
+The probability of the 2 which is bigger, indicates the category that the given test document and its feature vector is more likely to belong to.
+Also, it is a good idea to use the numerically stable "logsumexp trick", thus taking sum of exponentials, rather than multiplications of probabilities.

 The execution results of the classifier delivered an accuracy of **96.54 %** while using 500 features tokens for spam class and 500 feature tokens for ham class.